 Who We Are

 Interfaith Peace-Builders was founded in 2001 and became an independent organization in 2006.
-We have sent over 50 educational and solidarity delegations to Israel/Palestine.
+We have sent almost 60 educational and solidarity delegations to Israel/Palestine.
 Interfaith Peace-Builders is not affiliated with any government, political party, or special interest group.
 We are funded primarily through individual donations.